roman-neuhauser/theresa/README.rst

 ============

 `theresa` offers a unified language for `exec(3)`_-centric infrastracture tests.
-Tests using `theresa` are just shell command lines.
+Tests using `theresa` are just command lines.
 You can start small and easy.

 .. warning::